okta/okta.github.io/_source/_posts/2019-07-10-microprofile-jwt-auth.md

 ## Add Groups and UPN Claims To Default Authorization Server

-You need to add two claims mappings to your default authorization server on Okta, to enable role-based authorization and meet MicroProfile’s claims requirements.
+You need to add two claims mappings to your default authorization server on Okta, to enable role-based authorization and meet MicroProfile's claims requirements.
 From the top menu of the Okta developer dashboard, go to **API** and select **Authorization Servers**.

 Click on the **default** server.